NSWSESMembers/Lighthouse/README.md

 ###Tested:

+- Idle session detection with popup to warn user.
+- Time picker options of 'this year' and 'all time' added.
-- Team summary screen
+- Team summary screen.
-- Change page title to job number when viewing a job
+- Change page title to job number when viewing a job.
-- Change page title to team name when viewing a team
+- Change page title to team name when viewing a team.
-- Fixed missing favicon on the login page
+- Fixed missing favicon on the login page.
+- Fixed missing page title on the login page.
-- hide maximise  button on popup on situational awareness map
+- Hide maximise  button on popup on situational awareness map
-- "Keep logged in" - hits a url in the background to keep user session alive
-- Summary and Statistics page that feeds directly from beacon filters
+- Job summary and statistics page that feeds directly from beacon filters
 - Quick Text on team completion and job finalisation
 - Quick Task on team completion
 - Fixed message line breaks.
-Instead of showing `<br>` an actual line break is inserted into the message correctly now.
+Instead of showing `<br>` an actual line break is inserted into the message correctly.
 - Added 200 and 500 to pagination choices to tasking and job list